MichaelTrestman/job-application-materials/resume.md

 ### Research Fellow in Philosophy of Science, Tanner Center for the Humanities, University of Utah | 2010-2011

 - Published papers in academic journals.
-- Gave talks at academic conferences.
+- Presented research at academic conferences.

 ### Graduate Instructor in Philosophy, University of California | 2006-2010